The Warm Home Discount: 2022 / 2023 updates

 3. Property type: properties with more external walls - like detached houses - generally have lower energy efficiency, and higher energy costs.

-BEIS will match property data from the VOA with means-tested benefits and Tax credit data held by DWP and HMRC.
-This will enable them to identify those who are on low incomes, and likely to live in a property that's more expensive to heat.
+DESNZ will match property data from the VOA with means-tested benefits and Tax credit data held by DWP and HMRC.
+This will help them identify those who are on low incomes, and likely to live in a property that's more expensive to heat.

-Where data on a property is missing, BEIS will consider these additional criteria:
+Where data on a property is missing, DESNZ will consider these additional criteria:

 1. Information on other properties nearby